mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Languages/PHP/index.md

     *  **Warnings**
        General errors in the PHP environment.

+    *  **Notices**
-_Notices:_ Possible problems, that do not concern PHP, but which could be a notice of an error in a script.
+       Possible problems, that do not concern PHP, but which could be a notice of an error in a script.

+    *  **Other**
-_Other:_ Report further error types through constants.
+       Report further error types through constants.
 Please turn to the PHP documentation for further information.

-#### Log Errors
+---

+*  **Log Errors**
    Determine if these errors should be recorded in a log file and/or displayed in the web browser window.